 There is nothing more difficult than learning that a loved one has died due to the negligent or careless actions of someone else.
 If that is why you are visiting us here today, then you may wonder if you need a Wrongful Death Attorney.

 At The Law Offices of Greg Prosmushkin, P.C., we want to take a few moments to discuss wrongful death cases, how they typically arise, and how to move forward.
 Let us get to work when you need compensation after a tragic incident.

 Contrary to what many people may think, wrongful death cases are not criminal cases.
 They are civil lawsuits brought by the families or estates of those who were killed due to the negligent, careless, or wrongful acts of another person, company, or entity.

 Sometimes, these cases run in conjunction with a criminal case, but they do not have to.
 Today, we will discuss some of the common ways in which these cases arise, but please know that this is not a complete list.
 Always talk to your personal attorney before making any decisions about your particular case.

-- Vehicle Accidents – During New Jersey’s latest reporting year, there were 591 traffic-crash fatalities.
-We know that many of these fatalities were the result of negligent driving behaviors – impaired drivers, distracted, drivers, etc.
+- Car Accidents – During New Jersey’s latest reporting year, there were 591 traffic-crash fatalities.
+We know that many of these fatalities were the result of negligent driving behaviors – Impaired Drivers, Distracted drivers, etc.